- Coronavirus (COVID-19)

 Support for residents isolating

-In addition, the Housing Management service has started to contact elderly and known vulnerable residents to ensure that they are managing well in their homes during this difficult time.
+The Housing Management service is contacting elderly and known vulnerable residents to ensure that they are managing well in their homes during this difficult time.

 We know that many residents will be struggling financially as a result of the current crisis and worrying about how to make ends meet.
 We want to assure you that we will not be taking tenancy enforcement action for rent arrears at this time.
 We are here to help, so please call us if you are worried about finances or need additional support.